From our latest Power Sector Carbon Index to the ISOMAP, Carnegie Mellon's researchers create cutting-edge tools to find real-world solutions.

 Carnegie Mellon Power Sector Carbon Index

-Prof. Costa Samaras (CEE, EPP), Prof. Inês Azevedo (EPP), Greg Shivley (Lead Graduate Student Researcher), Adam Goldstein (Graduate Researcher), Prof. Haibo Zhai (EPP) and Prof. H. Scott Matthews (CEE, EPP)
+Prof. Costa Samaras (CEE, EPP), Prof. Inês Azevedo (EPP), Greg Shivley (Lead Graduate Student Researcher), Adam Goldstein (Graduate Researcher), and Prof. Haibo Zhai (EPP)

 The Power Sector Carbon Index provides an estimate of the carbon dioxide (CO2) intensity of the U.S. power sector using publicly available data sources.
 Carbon intensity is measured in pounds of CO2 per Megawatt-hour (MWh) of electricity.
 All of the charts and data are directly downloadable from the tool's website.
 Read more about how the Power Sector Carbon Index is calculated.
 The Index was created by researchers in Carnegie Mellon University’s Scott Institute for Energy Innovation, with support from Mitsubishi Power.